steveoni/steveoni.github.io/_drafts/2024-04-14-postgres-redis-extension-in-rust.md

 }
 ```

-and here is the blueprint of our hooks, we will discus more about them in subsequent section
+and here is the blueprint of our hooks, we will discuss more about them in subsequent sections

 ```rs
 impl PgHooks for PRHook {